-Because employers, large and small, drive the Texas economy, TWC and its local Boards engaged with employers all across the state to gather input and develop workforce training programs.
-As a result, in FY 2018 more than 85,000 employers received customized services from business service units located in Board areas.
-We also continued to provide customized services as articulated by employers through our Skills Development Fund, which boost the skills of Texas workers.
+Because employers, large and small, drive the Texas economy, TWC and its local Boards engaged with employers across the state to gather input and develop workforce training programs.
+As a result, in FY 2018 more than 96,200 employers received customized services from business service units located in Board areas.
+We also continued to provide customized services as articulated by employers through our Skills Development Fund, which boost the skills of Texas workers and supported the creation of 4,682 new jobs.
+Additionally, grants from TWC’s Jobs and Education for Texas (JET) trained approximately 5,924 students for jobs in high-demand occupations.

-Texas workers are world-class.
 TWC and local Boards provided employment services to more than 593,000 job seekers and facilitated the training of more than 35,000 individuals statewide.
 We also expanded integrated education and training models for adult learners.

 TWC also supports individuals who need assistance after losing employment through no fault of their own, through the Unemployment Benefits program and reemployment services.
-In addition, in FY 2018 we continued to aggressively monitor the employer-funded Unemployment Insurance Trust Fund to preserve benefits for those rightfully due its benefits.
+In addition, in FY 2018 we continued to aggressively monitor the employer-funded Unemployment Insurance Trust Fund to preserve benefits for those who rightfully qualify for such payments.
 TWC has ongoing efforts to enhance our systems and processes that detect fraud, waste and abuse.

 These achievements and others are detailed throughout this FY 2018 report.
-They represent the hard work of the many men and women who now make up TWC and all of our Workforce Solutions partners.
+They represent the hard work of the men and women who make up TWC and all of our Workforce Solutions partners.
 We are proud of what we have accomplished this year.
 With the support and guidance of the Governor and the Legislature, TWC will continue to provide superior workforce services and resources for the people and employers of Texas.

 Serving Businesses and Employers Texas Workforce Solutions comprises the Texas Workforce Commission (TWC), 28 local workforce development boards and our service-providing partners located across the state.
 The network’s primary goal is to respond to the needs of Texas employers and workers by providing market-driven workforce development initiatives and services tailored to local communities.
 All employers, workers and job seekers are eligible to take advantage of these services.
 Here are some of the programs, services and resources TWC offered in fiscal year FY 2018.